Houston Texans vs. New York Jets NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - The Jets have covered the spread twice this year when underdogs by 2.5 points or more (in 10 chances).

-- When New York records more than 27.1 points, it is 1-1 against the spread and 1-1 overall.
+- New York is 1-1 against the spread and 1-1 overall in games when it puts up more than 27.1 points.

-- The Jets have turned the ball over 23 times this season, four more turnovers than the Texans have forced (19).
+- This year the Jets have turned the ball over 23 times, four more than the Texans' takeaways (19).

 Home and road insights